Streamlining elections with AI, blockchain tech

 While the sweetness of using technology in elections is mostly portrayed in its accuracy, speed, scalability and anonymity, there are still challenges when it comes to this.
 Computers still rely on human beings to feed them with data, which creates a loophole for results manipulation.

 Keith believes that their app is the solution to this challenge, as it has the capability to solve election malpractices in vote counting.
 “Implementing blockchain tech is a guarantee that the number of votes cannot be manipulated.
-Also, using through this technology, we have reduced the margin of human error by implementing a computer vision model that is able to automatically capture the candidate voted for,” he explains in conclusion.
+Also, using through this technology, we have reduced the margin of human error by implementing a computer vision model that is able to automatically capture the candidate voted for,” he explains.